NewValleyChurch/NewValleyChurch.github.io/pages/lights/About-DMXIS.md

 <img src="https://github.com/NewValleyChurch/Infrastructure-docs/blob/master/images/dmxis.jpg">
 </p>

-(_Note: Tactical control of the lights with faders and bank selections can still be achieved with external USB MIDI controllers of which there are many available on the market._)
+(_Note: Tactile control of the lights with faders and bank selections can still be achieved with external USB MIDI controllers of which there are many available on the market._)

 # Software